Ukraine prohibits Telegram use on government devices.

 AI

-Ukraine has recently made the decision to ban the use of the popular messaging platform, Telegram, on all official devices issued to and , as well as employees in the defence sector and critical infrastructure.
-This move was made in an effort to protect the country from potential threats posed by Russia, who launched a full-scale of in 2022.
+Ukraine has recently made the decision to ban the use of the popular messaging platform, Telegram, on all official devices issued to government and military personnel, as well as employees in the defence sector and critical infrastructure.
+This move was made in an effort to protect the country from potential posed by Russia, who launched a full-scale of in .

-The ban was supported by military chief Kyrylo Budanov, who presented evidence of Russian special services’ ability to access personal correspondence of Telegram users, including deleted messages.
-While Budanov emphasized his support for freedom of speech, he stated that the issue of Telegram is a matter of national security.
+The ban was supported by military intelligence chief Kyrylo Budanov, who presented evidence of Russian special services’ ability to access personal correspondence of Telegram users, including deleted messages.
+While Budanov emphasized his support of speech, he stated that the issue of Telegram is a matter of national security.

 In July, Durov claimed that Telegram has reached 950 million monthly active users.